Aloran6/Fortnite/README.md

 # Fortnite

 A Discord Bot that displays some Fortnite and Blade and Soul stats as well as provide basic math functions.
-All stastics are obtained by web scrapping.
+All statistics are obtained by web scrapping.

 # Command Usage: